10 Things you have to See Near Prague

 Karlovy Vary| ©Jorge Franganillo

 If you want to feel as if you were a member of the European aristocracy of the 19th century in the Czech Republic, you have to visit Karlovy Vary.
-This city is considered one of the most beautiful in the country and is an excursion you should book if you have traveled to Prague.
+This city is considered one of the most beautiful in the country and is an excursion you must book if you have traveled to Prague.
+You have several options:

 • Dvorak Park: in this park you will find the first colonnades with medicinal water fountains.

-• Colonnade of the Mill: this building from 1881 is located on the promenade next to the river, in a large esplanade.
+• Colonnade of the Mill: this building from 1881 is located on the promenade along the river, in a large esplanade.

 • Colonnade of the Market: erected in wood in 1883, this structure is located on the main pedestrian street.
 During the summer it hosts various concerts, as do other areas of the city.